sun199609/searchTool/README.md

 # searchTool

 ### Introduction
-This CLI tool is used to search the related videos uploaded on YouTube given by the query term.
+This CLI tool is used for searching the related videos uploaded on YouTube given by the query term.
 ### Usage
-You should make the environments set up before run the command line.
+You should make the environments set up before running this CLI tool.
 * Python 2.7 or Python 3.5+
 * The pip package management tool
 * The Google APIs Client Library for Python: